-- IT service providers and other vendors are necessary, resulting in costly truck rolls and wasted time identifying and repairing the connectivity problem
+- Help from IT service providers and other vendors is necessary, resulting in costly truck rolls and wasted time identifying and repairing connectivity problems.

-- Damage to brand reputation and loyalty results in long-term bottom-line losses.
+- Damage to brand reputation and loyalty resulting in long-term bottom line losses.

 A post in ReviewHell: Brutally Honest Web Hosting Reviews explained that: